Skip navigation

 “It’s a completely different way of learning, which means I will graduate with professional experience that many students entering a career in law won’t have.

 “I’ve made so many friends through societies but have also had the opportunity to connect with lecturers who are industry experts.
-Having 1-1 support from tutors who have had a practicing career in law is invaluable to me as an aspiring solicitor."
+Having 1-1 support from tutors who have had a practising career in law is invaluable to me as an aspiring solicitor."

 Thinking about what she would have liked to have known before applying, Nina said: “You have to trust the process!
 It’s so straightforward and someone will be there to help you along the way.
 I said I wanted to study law and before I knew it, I had secured my place and was celebrating.”